viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 Refined structure fit
 =====================

-As usual, we can now perform some final structure fits with a fine-grained (sub pm steps) grid.
+As usual, we can now perform some final structure fits over a fine-grained grid with subpicometer step.
 In particular, we should also optimize the **vibrational amplitudes**, which we have skipped so far.
-We recommend starting with the vibrational amplitudes here, since we have not touched them at all in the previous optimization step:
+We recommend starting with the vibrational amplitudes here, since we have not touched them at all in the previous optimization step.
+:numref:`list_cu-te_diplacements_very_fine` shows the DISPLACEMENTS file for the refined structure optimization.

+.. _list_cu-te_diplacements_very_fine:
 .. literalinclude :: /_static/example_systems/Cu(111)-Te/DISPLACEMENTS_fine_1
    :language: console
-   :caption: DISPLACEMENTS (0.5 pm range)
+   :caption: DISPLACEMENTS (0.5 pm step) for Cu(111)-Te.

-You may want to finish up with a last "fine-tuning" of the vibrational amplitudes and (\ :math:`z`) positions.
-See e.g. file ``DISPLACEMENTS_fine_2`` in the input files, but feel free to play around with the setting yourself, to get a feeling for the available options.
-Altogether, this should bring us to an |R factor| :math:`R_\mathrm{P} \approx 0.19`, which is already a good agreement for such a heavily corrugated surface, details see discussion in Ref. :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.
+You may want to finish up with a last "fine tuning" of the vibrational amplitudes and (\ :math:`z`) positions.
+See, for instance, ``DISPLACEMENTS_fine_2`` in the input files, but feel free to play around with the setting yourself, to get a feeling for the available options.
+Altogether, this should bring us to a Pendry |R factor|
+:math:`R_\mathrm{P} \approx 0.19`, which is already a good agreement for such a heavily corrugated surface.
+For more details concerning corrugated surfaces see the discussion in
+Ref. :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.

 Error calculation
 =================

 We can also perform an error calculation for this system to gauge how sensitive our result is to minor changes of structural parameters.
+This can also give us an estimate of the uncertainty of the fit parameters.
+To run an error calculation, we need a :ref:`DISPLACEMENTS file<displacements>` specifying the requested steps.

+.. only:: html

-For this, we need to set up a :ref:`DISPLACEMENTS file<displacements>` specifying the requested steps.
-Here is an example for displacements in (:math:`x`) direction, but example for (:math:`y`), (:math:`z`) and vibrational amplitudes are provided in the :download:`input files</_static/example_systems/Cu(111)-Te/input_files.zip>` as well:
+   :numref:`list_cu-te_errors_x` shows an example for displacements along the :math:`x` direction (i.e., parallel to the |a| unit-cell vector for the POSCAR file used here).
+Examples for :math:`y`, :math:`z`, and vibrational amplitudes are provided in the
+   :download:`input files</_static/example_systems/Cu(111)-Te/input_files.zip>`.

+.. only:: not html

+   :numref:`list_cu-te_errors_x` shows an example for displacements along the :math:`x` direction (i.e., parallel to the |a| unit-cell vector for the POSCAR file used here).
+Examples for :math:`y`, :math:`z`, and vibrational amplitudes are provided in the input files available in the online version of the documentation at `viperleed.org <viperleed.org>`__.

+.. _list_cu-te_errors_x:
 .. literalinclude :: /_static/example_systems/Cu(111)-Te/DISPLACEMENTS_errors_x
    :language: console
-   :caption: DISPLACEMENTS for error calculation in x direction
+   :caption: DISPLACEMENTS for error calculation in :math:`x` direction.

-The results are plotted in the file :ref:`Errors.pdf<errorspdf>`.
+The results are plotted in the :ref:`Errors.pdf<errorspdf>` file, shown in :numref:`fig_cu-te_errors`.
 We see that displacements for atoms in all layers have a drastic impact on the |R factor|.
 Thus, we can be fairly confident that all varied atoms are indeed present within the true surface structure.

+.. _fig_cu-te_errors:
 .. figure:: /_static/example_systems/Cu(111)-Te/figures/Errors_x_vib.svg
    :width: 100%
    :align: center

-   Page 1 of file ``Errors.pdf`` for (left) displacements in (:math:`x`) direction and (right) changes of vibrational amplitudes.
+   Page 1 of file ``Errors.pdf`` for (left) displacements in :math:`x` direction and (right) changes of vibrational amplitudes.